ntunlp/xCodeEval/README.md

 1. `problem_descriptions.jsonl`
 2. `unittest_db.json`

 You can find these two files in the root directory of the [main](https://huggingface.co/datasets/NTU-NLP-sg/xCodeEval/tree/main) branch of huggingface dataset repository.
-To avoid data redundency we didn't include these data with relevant task, rather we add a unique id `src_uid` to retrieve these data.
+To avoid data redundancy we didn't include these data with the relevant tasks, rather we add a unique id `src_uid` to retrieve these data.

 ## Structure of `problem_descriptions.jsonl`